Can the three-child policy solve China's demographic crisis? | DW | 01.06.2021

 Many Chinese women remain critical of the government's attempt to reverse the result of its decadeslong family planning policy.

-Some experts think the three-child policy alone will have limited impact on the trend of China's fertility rate
+Some believe the three-child policy alone will have limited impact on China's fertility rate.
+The image above depicts nursing students in Shandong province holding pink bundles and showing their baby care skills during a capping ceremony

 China has been trying to come up with effective measures to deal with its looming demographic crisis over the past few years.
 The government's latest measure is allowing married couples to have three children.